task123/AutoTT/README.md

 This is the code used to steer the self driving car described in [this project](https://autottblog.wordpress.com).
 The car is control from an iPhone using [this app](https://github.com/task123/AutoTTApp).

 ## Describtion of the car
 The got two electric motors, a swivel wheel on the back and to webcameras in the front.
-A Raspberry Pi 3 is used to steering the car with the help of one Arduino Uno and two Arduino Nanos.
+A Raspberry Pi 3 is used to steering the car with the help of one Arduino Uno and a Arduino Nano.

 ## Capabilites